-From Neovim back to VSCode, it probably wasn't worth it.
+From Neovim back to VS Code, it probably wasn't worth it.

 What bothered me with Neovim